aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 3. Select the first block, `Set Contact Attributes`, and update the `voicemail-destination` attribute a Queue ARN your agents will be available from.
    - To find a Queue ARN within your Amazon Connect console navigate to Routing on the left-side and select Queues.
 From here select a given queue and expand the 'Show additional queue information' option.
-4. Save and Publish the Contact Flow.
+4. Save and Publish the flow.
 5. Navigate to Channels on the left side and select Phone numbers.
-Assign a phone number to your newly created Contact Flow.
+Assign a phone number to your newly created flow.

-This Contact Flow provides you with the foundational logic (displayed below) to capture voice messages within your instance.
+This flow provides you with the foundational logic (displayed below) to capture voice messages within your instance.
 This logic can be used across your instance to implement voicemail functionality wherever they make sense for your organisation.
 It is recommended in future implementaions to set the `voicemail-destination` dynamically.

 ![Voicemail flow logic](./assets/flow-logic.png)

 This flow leverages the functionality of automated interaction recording within Amazon Connect to capture the customer audio.
 This can be seen from of the `Recording and analytics behaviour` block, which enables **Automated interaction call recording**.

 ![IVR recording](./assets/ivr-recording-crop.png)

 #### 2.2 Task Routing

 For your agents or supervisors to receive notifications for new voicemails, this solutions utilizes [Amazon Connect Tasks](https://docs.aws.amazon.com/connect/latest/adminguide/tasks.html) to create a routable item and queue them to a chosen destination.
 When the Task is created, it will read the `voicemail-destination` contact attribute set in the previous flow to determine where to route the notification.

-1. Download the [Voicemail Routing Flow](./voicemail-routing.json) from this repository
+1. Download the [voicemail routing flow](./voicemail-routing.json) from this repository
 2. Within your Amazon Connect console [import the flow](https://docs.aws.amazon.com/connect/latest/adminguide/contact-flow-import-export.html#how-to-import-export-contact-flows) and review its design
-3. Save and Publish the Contact Flow.
+3. Save and Publish the flow.
-4. Capture the Contact Flow ARN, found by selecting the 'About this flow' option in the bottom left of your flow editor.
-This will be used in the next section when you create the AWS Lambda function.
+4. Capture the flow ARN, found by selecting the 'About this flow' option in the bottom left of your flow editor.
+This will be used in the next section to configure the AWS Lambda function.

 ### 3. Create and Deploy the AWS Lambda function (nodejs22.x)